Last Updated on January 28, 2026 by George Pavlopoulos

 What’s on the Polaroid Diaries: The Basque Country with the SX-70

-The Polaroids I shot at the Basque Country created the 29th edition of these diaries.
-I covered quite some distance in instant photography, but if you think that experience and development walk hand in hand, you are probably wrong.
+The one pack of SX-70 film I shot in the Basque Country created the 29th edition of these diaries.
+I covered quite a bit of ground in instant photography, but if you think that experience and development walk hand in hand, you are probably wrong.

 There are always surprises in instant photography.
 The moment you think you know everything, an instant camera will prove you wrong.
-While that’s sometimes nerve-racking, it’s definitely part of the medium’s charm.
+While that can be nerve-racking, it’s definitely part of the medium’s charm.
 Therefore, in this edition, you will see the 8 photos I shot in the Basque Country with the Polaroid SX-70.

 As always, you will get information about the camera’s settings at the bottom of this post.
 However, before starting with the images, I want to mention that they have a constant blue tint.
 Despite my yearlong experience with instant photography, I still can’t understand why.
 The weather was not that cold (like in Bergen or Gothenburg, for example) to justify that.
 If that’s an issue with the camera or the film, well, I’ll have to wait until the next SX-70 edition.

-At least, the Polaroids were sharp as always due to the magnificent, vintage SX-70 lens.
+At least the Polaroids were sharp as always, thanks to the magnificent vintage SX-70 lens.

 Basque Country Polaroids with the SX-70